NielsIH/SnapSpot/docs/MARKER_TYPES_PHASE_6_MIGRATION.md

 **Acceptance Criteria:**
 - [ ] Cannot delete built-in "Photo Marker" or "Line Marker"
-- [ ] Can edit color and size of built-in types
+- [ ] Can edit color of built-in types (shape, size, behavior, and name are locked for built-ins)
 - [ ] Cannot change shape, name, or behavior of built-in types
 - [ ] UI reflects restrictions (disabled inputs, hidden buttons)
 - [ ] Console shows descriptive error if programmatic attempt is made